 On July 1, 2016, Donald Trump announced that he had hired Kellyanne Conway for a senior advisory position on his presidential campaign.

-In July 2016, after Ted Cruz dropped out of the race, Donald Trump appointed Kellyanne Conway as a senior advisor and later as campaign manager.
+In July 2016, Donald Trump appointed Kellyanne Conway as a senior advisor and later as his campaign manager.

 In August 2016, Kellyanne Conway was appointed as Donald Trump's campaign manager.

-In September 2016, Kellyanne Conway reflected on her experience working on a blueberry farm, stating that "Everything I learned about life and business started on that farm."
+In September 2016, Kellyanne Conway reflected on her experience working on a blueberry farm, crediting it for teaching her a strong work ethic.

-In October 2016, Saturday Night Live started satirizing Kellyanne Conway, portrayed by Kate McKinnon.
+In October 2016, Saturday Night Live started satirizing Kellyanne Conway, with Kate McKinnon portraying her.

 On November 10, 2016, Kellyanne Conway publicly tweeted that Donald Trump had offered her a White House job.